The City of Hobart operates as a regional service centre with a high proportion of employment in the following industry sectors:

 Public Administration & Safety

-As a Capital City and the seat of the State Government, it is not unexpected that Public Administration and Safety is the largest industry sector by employment, comprising around 18 per cent of Hobart's workforce.
-The Parliament, Ministry offices and head office of most State Government Agencies are located in Hobart, mostly in the CBD.
+As a Capital City and the seat of the State Government, it is not unexpected that Public Administration and Safety is the largest industry sector by employment, comprising around 20 percent of Hobart's workforce.
+The Parliament, Ministry offices and head office of most State Government agencies are located in Hobart, mostly in the CBD.
 In addition, the Commonwealth Government has a number of administrative roles based in Hobart.
-Local government employment is also included in this sector[i].
+Local Government employment is also included in this sector[i].

 Health Care & Social Assistance

 The health sector is clearly important in meeting the needs of the local community.
-However, it plays a broader role in the City; as the second largest employment sector it brings a large part of the workforce to the City.
-In addition, the many thousands of patients and visitors that the Royal Hobart Hospital (RHH) attracts, further add to the economic activity of the city.
-It is also the presence of the RHH that in turn holds many other medical specialists in the CBD.
-Employment in the Health Care and Social Assistance sector accounts for around 16 per cent of Hobart's workforce[ii].
+It also plays a broader role however.
+As the second largest employment sector, it brings a large part of the workforce to the City.
+In addition, the many thousands of patients and visitors and medical specialists that the Royal Hobart Hospital (RHH) attracts further add to the economic activity of the city.
+Employment in the Health Care and Social Assistance sector accounts for around 16 percent of Hobart's workforce[ii].

 Education & Training

 Hobart hosts much of the state tertiary sector and is the main destination for international students in Tasmania.
 There are 30 education providers in the City of Hobart including primary, secondary and senior secondary schools; TAFE and one of Australia's oldest and most respected universities - the University of Tasmania (UTAS).
-The Education and Training sector is Hobart's fourth largest sector by employment[iv].
+The Education and Training sector is Hobart's third largest sector by employment[iii].

-Although tourism is not a recognised sector within the standard industry classifications, it represents a part of a large number of sectors within Hobart.
-Tourism in Tasmania has grown strongly since 2000 with strong increases in the visiting friends and relatives market, business and conference market and leisure visits[vi].
-Within the tourism industry in Hobart, accommodation is the largest sector, accounting for over 42 per cent of all employment.
-This is closely followed by retail trade (18 per cent) and cafes and restaurants (15 per cent)[vii].
-Refer to the Tourism Tasmania's Corporate website for more statistical information.
+Although tourism is not a recognised stand alone sector within the standard industry classifications, it clearly generates significant employment in a number of sectors.
+Visitor numbers to Tasmania have been growing steadily.
+Just over 1 million people visited Tasmania on scheduled air and sea services during the year ending March 2014 (not including cruise ship visitors).
+Interstate visitors have risen from 2010/11 to the current year 2013/14 by 14.2% to 903,148.
+Within the tourism industry in Hobart, accommodation is the largest sector, accounting for over 42 percent of all employment.
+This is closely followed by retail trade (18 percent) and cafes and restaurants (15 percent)[vi].
+Please refer to the Tourism Tasmania's Corporate Website for more statistical information.

 [iii] ABS 2006 Census of Population and Housing